AgustinRamiroDiaz/personalpage/content/_index.md

 # Who am I?

 I am a software engineer with a passion for building things.
 I consider myself a fast learner and a team player.
 I am always looking for new challenges and opportunities to grow.

 I am a big fan of open source and I'm looking forward to working with Rust and Kubernetes.

 In my free time I like to do Acroyoga and Acroduo.

 ---

+# Culture

+I believe that the best way to learn is by doing, and the best way to teach is by example.
+I have a strong belief in the power of collaboration and the importance of having a clear and open communication channel.
+I am always open to feedback and I believe that it is the best way to grow as a person and as a professional.

+I thrive for a healthy work-life balance and I try to maintain a positive attitude towards my work and my team.
+I am always looking for ways to improve myself and my skills, and I am always looking for new challenges and opportunities to grow.

+I've become a fan of asynchronous culture due to the flexibility and productivity it provides.
+I think it improves knowledge sharing, transparency and inclusivity.

+---